 When you have broken or missing teeth you have a selection of restoration options to choose from, including traditional bridges and dentures.
 The most advanced treatment available, however, is dental implantation.
 Designed to mimic the look and feel of natural teeth, dental implants can provide permanent results whether you’re missing one, several, or all of your teeth.
 Furthermore, dental implants can do more than enhance the aesthetics of your smile, they can also improve your ability to chew and speak, and your rehabilitated smile may also increase your self-image and enjoyment of life.
 If you already use dentures or have a bridge in place, dental implants from Dr. Arun Narang & Associates may be a suitable replacement if you are dissatisfied with the current condition of your restorations.

-To help you determine whether dental implants may be right for you, as well as to provide the highest level of patient care and service, our oral surgeon and periodontist, Dr. Oleh Korol and Dr. Nasser Derakshan, will be available on site to examine you and develop a customized treatment plan that can best address your dental concerns, if needed.
+To help you determine whether dental implants may be right for you, as well as to provide the highest level of patient care and service, Dr. Arun Narang will be available to examine you, develop a customized treatment, and plan the surgery.
+If it turns out you require bone grafting, our oral surgeon and periodontist, Dr. Oleh Korol and Dr. Nasser Derakshan, can best address this concern, if needed.

 For more information about dental implants, of if you wish to schedule an appointment with Dr. Narang, please contact us today.

 Am I good candidate for dental implants?

 Many people with missing teeth can benefit from the use of dental implants, but not everyone is an ideal candidate.
 It’s important to have good jawbone density for this procedure to provide optimal results.
 In the event you have insufficient bone structure, bone grafting surgery may be able to help.
 You should also be in good overall health and be a nonsmoker.
 Other medical conditions and factors may play a role, and our skilled team can help you determine if this or another technique can give you the best possible outcome.